EmelineJJ/python-esilv0121-ca1-23858-23861/readme.txt

 29/04/2021 :
 Thanks to the prof we have now the beginning of customer.py it means the function of a dictionnary and a function which create a code Pin
+An opening menu should ask if you are a Bank Employee or a Customer.
+To successfully login as a bank employee you must type in the pin 'A1234

 for 29/04/2021: